Quick Answer (TL;DR)

 Snollo and SnoreLab solve different problems.
 SnoreLab is the most established dedicated snore recorder available for iPhone, with a strong track record and a recognizable “SnoreScore” metric.
-Snollo is the better choice if you want Apple Watch sleep stage tracking alongside snore detection, on-device privacy (zero cloud upload of audio), and a free tier with no weekly recording limits.
+Snollo is the better choice if you want Apple Watch sleep stage tracking alongside snore detection, on-device audio classification with no separate cloud service, and a free tier without consecutive-day recording restrictions.

 At a Glance: Snollo vs SnoreLab